NxPKG/khulnasoft-docs/content/cloudflare-one/policies/access/_index.md

 |--------| ------- | --------- | ----------------- |
 | Bypass  | Include | Everyone | `Everyone` |

 As part of implementing a Zero Trust security model, we do not recommend using Bypass to grant direct permanent access to your internal applications.
-To enable seamless and secure access for on-network employees, use Cloudflare Tunnel to [connect your private network](/cloudflare-one/connections/connect-networks/private-net/cloudflared/) and have users connect through WARP.
+To enable seamless and secure access for on-network employees, use Khulnasoft Tunnel to [connect your private network](/cloudflare-one/connections/connect-networks/private-net/cloudflared/) and have users connect through WARP.

 {{<Aside type="note">}}